gliecco/csharp-players-guide-exercises/README.md

-Some of my solutions to the C# Player's Guide challenges.
-The code may change as I work through it.
+My solutions to some of the C# Player's Guide challenges.